bernhardAxonIvy/doc/source/engine-guide/integration/cluster/load-balancer.rst

 Load Balancer
 =============

 |ivy-engine| Clusters work with **sticky sessions**.
-This
+This means that the load
-means that the load balancer must forward all requests from a session to the same cluster node.
-Of course if a cluster node is no longer available then the request can be sent to another cluster node.
-Note that this will cause the user to receive a new session, therefore losing his current work.
+balancer has to forward all requests from a session to the same cluster node.
+Of course, if a cluster node is no longer available then the request will be sent to another cluster node.
+This will cause the user to receive a new session, therefore loosing his work in the replaced session.

-As described above, the load balancer must ensure that all requests from the same user session is forwarded to the same cluster node.
-This can be done by configuring the load balancer in such a way that all requests sent from one client IP address is always forwarded to the same cluster node (IP based stickiness).
-Another possible configuration is to use the |axon-ivy| Session Id to provide session stickiness.
+As described above, the load balancer has to ensure that all requests from the same user session are forwarded to the same cluster node.
+This can be done as
+follows:

+* configure the load balancer to forward all requests sent from one client IP addressalways to the same cluster node (IP based stickiness).
+* use the |axon-ivy| Session Id to provide session stickiness.
 The session id is provided by |ivy-engine| Enterprise Edition as a HTTP session cookie with the name :code:`JSESSIONID`.